AptiviCEO/OS-Server-Info/README.md

 ## --< Known bugs >--

 -> After doing /os, you see the message: Usage: /os then the command continues.
+Fixed by @Enrick3344

 -> When the server is hosted from Android, /os thinks that the server is hosted from Linux.